The Hoya plant is one of the most popular indoor plants that are pretty extravagant, making you want to go through its propagation.

 - It is an easier and more suitable way of growing a Hoya plant.

-- Takes less attention compared to water medium.
+- Takes less attention compared to a water medium.

 - It is just the initial effort, and you don’t need to worry about moving your plant once it starts growing roots.